 By taking possession of all links in the supply chain, Total is boldly pursuing a new business model.
 The French oil giant has purchased a small utility company in Belgium, a gas and renewable power supplier, and acquired the majority stake in SunPower Corp., a US solar panel manufacturer.
 In addition, they bought a French manufacturer of industrial batteries.
 Total S.A. can now produce, store, and sell green power.

 Total S.A.
-Invests in Green Energy
+Investment in Renewable Energy

 Across the globe, oil companies are facing big challenges.
 Demand is down, and prices are falling.
 Most electricity is generated by burning natural gas or coal.
 Global pressures are on to go green, both in power generation and in transportation.
 It’s becoming too expensive and unprofitable to sustain the old business model.